saifshahriar/dwm-saif/README.md

 ## Why another DWM fork?
 DWM comes in pretty good shape.
-This fork of DWM tries to be minimal yet some features that I thought is missing (for my personal use obviously).
+This fork of DWM tries to be minimal yet some features that I thought is missing (for my personal taste obviously).
 The word *minimal* is different from person to person.
 To be fair, I even tried to get rid of the bar.
 Lol!
 Also, one of the main purpose for this project is learning the *beautifully unsafe C programming language* that dwm is written in. :/